MFR6340/theenglishextension.org/resources/swiss education system.md

 <object data="/assets/Swiss education system.pdf" type="application/pdf" width="100%" height="500"><a href="/assets/Swiss education system.pdf"></a></object><br>

+No worries!
+It takes some time to understand it all.

 ## Books:
-A Guide to the Swiss Educational System
+Here are some books to that give clear explanations of how to navigate the Swiss A Guide to the Swiss Educational System

 <img width="25%" src="https://i.imgur.com/i7EWgnh.jpg" />